Wellbeing and Accessibility Planning Form

-As a part of Student Registration, you complete a Health Information form.
+As a part of Student Registration, you complete a Wellbeing and Accessibility Planning form.
 The main purpose of this form is to help you prepare for managing your mental and physical health abroad and this information is also helpful if you experience a medical emergency while abroad.

 Part 1: Self-Assessment page